 FYI: Jim Revels recommends reviewing your will every three to five years to make sure it’s up to date.
 Your wishes may change in the event of major life events, such as marriage, divorce, or the birth of a grandchild.

-A will is important in order to ensure your loved ones are taken care of after your death.
+A will is important to ensure your loved ones are taken care of after your death.
 When a person passes without a will, the state they live in at the time of passing provides one for them.
 Then an administrator appointed by a court gives their assets to their spouse, children, and other blood relatives.

 Quick Tip: Are you working on getting your finances in order?
 Visit our guide to finance for seniors.
 We cover everything from retirement planning to medical expenses.